Many people admire the secretive owl. Their concealment and nocturnal lifestyle add to their allure, as most of us never see them.

 Short-eared owls (Asio flammelous) spend most of the summer in Canada and the northern United States, only visiting Maryland in the winter.
 They have “ear tuft” feathers, as the name implies, but they are so short that they are practically never visible.

-Look for them in marshes, gravel, rock quarries, fields, woodlots, and thickets during the winter.
-Their populations in a given area can vary from year to year due to the population of their prey, which includes moles, rats, rabbits, and weasels.
+During the winter, look for them in marshes, gravel, rock quarries, fields, woodlots, and thickets.
+Their populations in a given area can vary from year to year due to their prey population, including moles, rats, rabbits, and weasels.

-It is believed that their populations are declining due to habitat loss and fragmentation caused by the conversion of the broad open grasslands.
+Their populations are believed to be declining due to habitat loss and fragmentation caused by the conversion of the broad open grasslands.
 They require farmland, grazing land, recreational areas, and housing development.

 8. Snowy Owl

-During the summer, these magnificent types of owls in Maryland move far north to the arctic areas of Canada and Greenland to breed.
-They will hunt lemmings, their favorite summer food, all day.
+During the summer, these magnificent owls in Maryland move far north to the arctic areas of Canada and Greenland to breed.
+They hunt lemmings, their favorite summer food, all day.

 Because of their dazzling white plumage, snowy owls are not as difficult to notice as other owls.
-They are diurnal, which means they are active during the day, unlike most other owls.
+Unlike most other owls, they are diurnal, which means they are active during the day.

 For hunting, they favor wide-open environments such as farms and beaches.
 The best place to look for them in Maryland is along the coast.
 Look for them on the ground or poised on icy beaches.

-Snowy types of owls in Maryland are intrepid explorers who rarely stay close to home until they reach adulthood.
+Snowy types of owls in Maryland are intrepid explorers who rarely stay close to home until adulthood.
 Owls from the same traced nest were discovered hundreds of miles apart in opposing directions.